 Since 2020, Swissnoso has provided an overview of the epidemiological situation regarding healthcare-associated infections (HAIs) in Switzerland, based on data collected by existing surveillance systems and on the experience of hospitals.

 According to regularly conducted surveys, the prevalence of HAIs in Swiss acute care hospitals is between 5.4% and 5.9%, which corresponds to the European average.
-These data were confirmed by the results of the second national point prevalence survey in 2022: of the almost 14,000 patients surveyed, 5.9% had had a healthcare-associated infection.
+These data were confirmed by the results of the second national point prevalence survey in 2022: of the almost 14,000 patients surveyed, 5.9% had a healthcare-associated infection.
 These surveys have also shown that the proportion of healthcare-associated infections caused by multi-drug resistant organisms (MDROs) is lower in Switzerland than in neighbouring countries.

 Significant long-term reduction in infection rates